minos-framework/minos-python/packages/core/minos-microservice-common/README.md

 ## Documentation

-The official API Reference is publicly available at [GiHub Pages](https://minos-framework.github.io/minos-python).
+The official API Reference is publicly available at the [GitHub Pages](https://minos-framework.github.io/minos-python).

 ## Source Code

-The source code of this project is hosted at [GitHub](https://github.com/minos-framework/minos-python).
+The source code of this project is hosted at the [GitHub Repository](https://github.com/minos-framework/minos-python).

 ## Getting Help